Information for those suffering from it, loved ones affected by it, and those treating it.

 A patient’s weight is a vital sign.
 Except for extreme situations, it MUST be taken.
 It should be done in the most neutral way possible.
 We call it a “Blind Weight”, taken in a gown, the individual is not informed of the number.
 The scale is carried into and out of the examination room for each patient.
 This avoids individuals being tempted to independently check their weight while in the office.
 The individual is not told their weight by any of us or via portal unless we feel it is a part of your treatment.

 How is the first appointment for a patient with an eating disorder performed?

 Honesty is paramount, and I have had the greatest success with individuals who make a first call in which they state, “I would like to make an appointment because I have an eating disorder.”

 In most cases, we have a virtual appointment first.
 This takes at least one hour.
 I want to know the person and the disease: past and present.
 Family or another person as support is welcome and encouraged to attend.
 We have the capability to arrange for others to join virtually from a separate location.
 I will generally order laboratory and other relevant tests.
 The second appointment is within two weeks of the first and will be in person.
 An examination and electrocardiogram (ECG/EKG) are performed at that time and a plan is created.
-If you are not a resident of or you do not currently reside in the state of Virginia, then the first appointment will combine both evaluations and will be in person.
+If you cannot be in the state of Virginia for a virtual appointment, then both evaluations will be in person.